The Apocalypse Approaches III

 1057

 Back in 1054 Bishop Ealdred had gone “to Cologne, over sea, on the king’s errand” (MS D).
-Florence of Worcester explains that the purpose of Ealdred’s mission was to enlist the aid of Emperor Henry III in arranging the return to England, from Hungary, of Edward (the son of King Edward’s half-brother, Edmund Ironside), who had been exiled by King Cnut, because, asserts Florence: “the king had determined to make him heir to the kingdom”.
+Florence of Worcester explains that the purpose of Ealdred’s mission was to enlist the aid of Emperor Henry III in arranging the return to England, from Hungary, of Edward, the exiled (by King Cnut in 1017) son of Edmund Ironside, King Edward’s half-brother, because, asserts Florence: “the king had determined to make him heir to the kingdom”.
+In 1057:

 confthree04